 We will examine the signals in greater detail a bit later, but in summary they are channels, crossovers, divergence or convergences, breakouts, consolidation patterns, the various price patterns like triangles, flags, and head and shoulders.
 We will keep our indicators simple, but we will make sure that the signals generated by them are examined and exploited to the full, allowing us to draw a complete picture of the price action.

 After deciding on the signals and their meaning, we will perform our analysis by identifying actionable signals, and deciding on capital allocation in light of proper money management techniques.
 When analyzing the data we must make our utmost exertion to ensure that we focus on signals relevant to our selected period and trading plan.
 This stage of analysis will involve the separation of wheat from chaff, and data from noise.

 6. Compare the results, execute the trade

-What the above implies is that, when a trend follower trades, he will wait for the corrections, acting on a contrarian basis to the short term movement, while conforming to the main trend.
-When he desires to bet against the trend, he will await the most extreme valuations generated by the trend, and when the momentum is highest, he will make a contrarian bet at the first credible reversal.
+What the above implies is that, when a trend follower trades, they will wait for the corrections, acting on a contrarian basis to the short term movement, while conforming to the main trend.
+When they desires to bet against the trend, they will await the most extreme valuations generated by the trend, and when the momentum is highest, they will make a contrarian bet at the first credible reversal.